pointybeard-boilerplate/symext-template-extension/README.md

 ## Run PHP CS Fixer over the extension codebase
 $ composer run-script tidy

-## Same as above, however, no file will be actually altered
+## Same as above, however, no file will actually be modified
 $ composer run-script tidyDry

 ## Execute the php-parallel-lint syntax checking and phpunit test suite